pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/ComparisonWithSwiftData.md

 state is if the view holding it is reinitialized, which requires a parent view to recreate the child view.

-On the other hand, the same UI made with `@SharedReader` can all happen in a single view.
-We can hold onto the `searchText` state that the user edits, use the `searchable` view modifier for the UI, and update the `@SharedReader` query when the `searchText` state changes.
+On the other hand, the same UI made with `@FetchAll` can all happen in a single view.
+We can hold onto the `searchText` state that the user edits, use the `searchable` view modifier for the UI, and update the `@FetchAll` query when the `searchText` state changes.

 See <doc:DynamicQueries> for more information on how to execute dynamic queries in the library.

 ### Creating, update and delete data

-To create, update and delete data from the database you must use the ``Dependencies/DependencyValues/defaultDatabase`` dependency.
+To create, update and delete data from the database you must use the `defaultDatabase` dependency.
 This is similar to what one does with SwiftData too, where all changes to the database go through the `ModelContext` and is not done through the `@Query` macro at all.

-For example, to get access to the ``Dependencies/DependencyValues/defaultDatabase``, you use the `@Dependency` property wrapper:
+For example, to get access to `defaultDatabase`, you use the `@Dependency` property wrapper:

 @Row {
   @Column {